|

 weekend or August you should have the place to

-yourself for a good portion of the day.
+yourself for a good portion of the day unless I am there, which I often am.
 Make sure

 flippers be sure to bring them with you because